 One of my favorite things to make when I score a big stash of fresh farmer’s market strawberries is this 4-ingredient Strawberry Chia Jam.
-It’s rich in vitamin C, omega-3s, fiber, and jam-packed with flavor!

-It’s also so. dang. easy!
+It’s so. dang. easy!

-This Strawberry Chia Jam is an extremely versatile condiment to have on hand.
+Plus, it’s an extremely versatile condiment to have on hand.
 You can make a modified version of a Monte Cristo sandwich by using ham, dairy-free cheese, and some gluten-free bread.
 You can top your pancakes and waffles with it.
 Top your coconut milk ice cream with it, or you can use it on a classic AB&J (almond butter and jelly)!
 I even saw a pretty, light jam layer cake a couple of weeks ago and it’s been on my mind to make one ever since – but first I need the jam!

 If you’re looking for a new easy, healthy dessert with fruit, or a paleo fruit dessert recipe you’ve found a good one to start with.

 You can whip this up in under 30 minutes.
 The longest parts are cooking down the strawberries in their own juices and then letting the mixture cool.
 Give it a try and let me know what you think!

 If you want more truly healthy baking recipes right at your fingertips check out my book Paleo Sweets – it’s free, you just cover a small shipping fee.
 You’ll get 70+ tasty recipes for paleo versions of chocolate chip cookies, vanilla cheesecake, caramel brownies, carrot cake, mint chocolate chip ice cream, pumpkin pie and more!